-The subject site, which was recently annexed into the City of Orlando, is generally located east of Narcoossee Road, south of Clapp Simms Duda Road and north of the Osceola County line and is approximately 20.1 acres in size.
-The site is designated Urban Village on the Official Future Land Use Map and will have a zoning of PD and PD/AN.
+The subject site, which was recently annexed into the City of Orlando, is generally located east of Narcoossee Road, south of Clapp Simms Duda Road and north of the Osceola County line and is approximately 82.22 acres in size.
+The site is designated Urban Village on the Official Future Land Use Map and will have a zoning of PD.
 The site is within the Southeastern Oaks PD and is designated as "Residential Neighborhood" on the PD Development Plan.

-This SPMP and preliminary plat depicts the development of the Southeastern Oaks Townhomes which is comprised of 140 multifamily dwelling units with an amenity area for the residents.
-The SPMP depict buildings with six units and eight units.
+This SPMP and preliminary plat depicts the development of the Southeastern Oaks Phase 1 Residential Neighborhood which is comprised of 134 single family dwelling units.
+The SPMP proposes 103 60 foot product types lots and 31 80 foot product types which are front-loaded.
 The applicant is also proposing that this community be gated.